Mayoralty of Michelle Wu: 2025 election

 In the 2025 Boston mayoral election, challenger Josh Kraft's campaign against Wu vastly outspent her campaign.
 Kraft spent record amounts for a Boston preliminary election.
 However, in the September 9 preliminary election Wu received more than 71% of the vote, having a 49–point lead over Kraft that was described by The Boston Globe as "staggering" and the Dorchester Reporter as a "blowout".
 Two days after the preliminary, Kraft ended his candidacy.
-With Kraft filing to have his name removed from the ballot, and with no other candidate receiving the sufficient number of votes to qualify to replace him, Wu is to now be unopposed on the November general election ballot.
+With Kraft filing to have his name removed from the ballot, and with no other candidate receiving the sufficient number of votes to qualify to replace him, Wu was unopposed on the November general election ballot.